 To ensure a smooth transition to ICD-10, Wellmark strongly recommends all providers test claims submissions through our electronic testing environment.
 For dates of service of October 1, 2015 and after, claims using ICD-9 codes will be rejected, so providers should begin testing now.
 Click below to get started.

 ICD-10 testing with Wellmark is more than simply confirming that you can create electronic claims in the correct format.
 Rather, it will allow you to exchange and review ICD-10 data on test claims, giving you a clearer understanding regarding whether your claims will process through Wellmark’s business rules and edits as expected after the introduction of the new codes.
 NOTE: Wellmark does not support the testing of paper claims or those submitted through Wellmark’s online Create & Submit a Claim tool.

 Benefits of ICD-10

 International Classification of Disease (ICD) is a standard set of diagnosis and procedure codes used to:

-The federal government mandated implementation of the new ICD-10 code set for services provided on and after October 1, 2015.
 ICD-10 offers additional specificity to the current ICD-9 claims reporting process.
-The increased granularity of choices will help providers define what and why services were rendered.
+The increased granularity of choices will help providers define which services were rendered and why.

-The new ICD-10 system will more accurately reflect technology and medical treatment, improving your ability to:
+The new ICD-10 codes will more accurately reflect technology and medical treatment, improving your ability to:

-ICD-10 will provide more detail to understand each patient's particular needs and illustrate patient trends to progress towards set health care goals.
-It will also help to advance research, measure quality outcomes, as well as demonstrate value of care in a way that is not possible with ICD-9.
+ICD-10 will provide more detail to understand each patient's particular needs, illustrate patient trends, and set health care goals.
+It will also help to advance research, measure quality outcomes, and demonstrate value of care in a way that is not possible with ICD-9.